Ampickett/World_Weather_Analysis/README.md

 # World_Weather_Analysis

 The purpose of this is to show weather descriptions and weather data.
-Customers are able to use input statements to filter the data for their weather temperature preferences, which can be used to identify potential travel destinations and nearby hotels.
-We created a travel itinerary, travel map, and a marker layer map.
+Customers are able to input their ideal outdoor temperature, which can be used to identify potential travel destinations and nearby hotels.
+We have created a travel itinerary, travel map, and a marker layer map.

-# Results

 We are able to display the hotels along with the current weather: